Configuring pREST

 | `PREST_PG_URL` **or** `DATABASE_URL` | | cloud factor, *when declaring this variable all the previous connection fields are overwritten* |

-| `PREST_PG_SSL_CERT` | | v2 of configuration envs, is the postgres connection SSL certificate |
+| `PREST_PG_SSL_CERT` | | Postgres connection SSL certificate |

-| `PREST_PG_SSL_KEY` | | v2 of configuration envs, is the postgres connection SSL key |
+| `PREST_PG_SSL_KEY` | | Postgres connection SSL key |

-| `PREST_PG_SSL_ROOTCERT` | | v2 of configuration envs, is the postgres connection SSL root certificate |
+| `PREST_PG_SSL_ROOTCERT` | | Postgres connection SSL root certificate |

 | `PREST_CACHE_ENABLED` | false | embedded cache system |